syncfusion-content/uwp-docs/uwp/Tab-Control/Appearance-and-Styling.md

 ---
 layout: post
-title: Appearance and Styling in UWP Tab Control control | Syncfusion®
+title: Appearance and Styling in UWP SfTabControl | Syncfusion®
-description: Learn here all about Appearance and Styling support in Syncfusion® UWP Tab Control (SfTabControl) control and more.
+description: Learn how to customize the appearance and styling of the Syncfusion® UWP SfTabControl control using HeaderTemplate and HeaderTemplateSelector properties.
-platform: UWP
+platform: uwp
 control: SfTabControl
 documentation: ug
 ---

-# Appearance and Styling in UWP Tab Control (SfTabControl)
+# Appearance and Styling in UWP SfTabControl

 ## Customizing item header